Lindsay appeared in about

 Unable to find roles in America, she went to London and gained stage

+experience there.
 She studied and mastered

 upper-class speech patterns, then returned and tricked ship reporters into